-38. The Board should be kept fully informed of the business transacted and decisions made by the executive committee.
-To this end, all Board members should receive a copy of the committee's minutes.
+38. The Board is kept informed at all times of the business addressed and resolutions made by the Executive Committee and that all Members of the Board receive a copy of the Minutes of the Executive Committee meetings.

-39. All members of the Audit Committee, particularly its Chairman, should be appointed with regard to their knowledge and experience in accounting, auditing and risk management matters.
-A majority of committee places should be held by independent directors.
+39. All members of the Audit Committee, particularly its Chairman, should be appointed with regard to their knowledge and experience in accounting, auditing and risk management matters and that the majority of said Members be Independent Directors.

-40. Listed companies should have a unit in charge of the internal audit function, under the supervision of the Audit Committee, to monitor the effectiveness of reporting and control systems.
-This unit should report functionally to the Board's nonexecutive chairman or the Chairman of the Audit Committee.
+40. Listed companies should have a unit in charge of the internal audit function, under the supervision of the Audit Committee, to assure the correct functioning of the reporting and internal control systems.
+This unit should report functionally to the non-executive Chairman of the Audit Committee.